trilemma-dev/SwiftAuthorizationSample/README.md

 What may be less obvious is it's also important that your app update contain a new version of privileged helper tool and that this helper tool be updated on end users' Macs.
-The helper tool does not need any code changes, it just needs to be a new version such that it will accepted as an update.
+The helper tool does not need any code changes, it just needs to be a new version such that it will be accepted as an update.

 If there's no code change, why is this needed?
 This is because while the code has not changed, the `SMAuthorizedClients` entry in its info property list will have.
 Every time the project is built, the `PropertyListModifier.swift` build